lmcinnes/umap/doc/mutual_nn_umap.rst

 separation between similar classes such as with the 4, 7, 9 in MNIST.
 This follows our intuition given that mutual k-NN graphs have previously been shown as a useful method for removing edges between points that are only loosely similar.
 This directly reduces many of the undesirable consequences of using a k-NN representation such as the the distance concentration and hub effects.

-We see a similar results for the Fashion-MNIST dataset(a collection of 70,000 gray-scale images of fashion items): as before:
+We see a similar results for the Fashion-MNIST(FMNIST) dataset, a collection of 70,000 gray-scale images of fashion items:
 .. image:: images/mutual_nn_umap_FMNIST.png
+:width: 800
+:align: center

+For the FMNIST dataset, the vectors using the aforementioned methods preserve the global structure between clothing classes (T-shirt/top, Coat, Trouser, and etc.) from footwear classes (Sandal, Sneaker, Ankle-boot) while also depicting a clearer separation between the footwear classes.
+This is contrasted with original UMAP which has poorer separation between similar classes like the footwear classes.

-For MNIST and FMNIST, we see that NN which naively connects isolated vertices to their nearest neighbor had multiple small clusters of points scattered throughout the vector space.
+For both MNIST and FMNIST, we see that NN which naively connects isolated vertices to their nearest neighbor had multiple small clusters of points scattered throughout the vector space.
+This makes sense given using NN for connectivity can still cause the resulting manifold to be broken into many small components.
+In cases like these,

 We would expect that having higher connectivity that reduces random scattering of points would be better for clustering.
-However, too much connectivity with MST-all can also hurt performance.
+However, too much connectivity with MST-all can also hurt.
 We observe that using all the edges from the MST (MST-all) together with Path Neighbors can hurt performance on FMNIST (this is elaborated on in the next section §5.3).

 .. image:: images/mutual_nn_umap_20ngc.png
+:width: 800
+:align: center

 .. image:: images/mutual_nn_umap_results.png

-Now let’s try running DensMAP instead.
-In practice this is as easy as adding the parameter ``densmap=True`` to the UMAP constructor – this will cause UMAP use use DensMAP regularization with the default DensMAP parameters.